-Kaziranga National Park, Kaziranga Park, Kaziranga Tours, Kaziranga Travels, Kaziranga, Kaziranga Hotels, Kaziranga Resorts, Kaziranga Lodges, Kaziranga Elephant Safari, Kaziranga Jeep Safari, Kaziranga Animals, Kaziranga Taxi, Kaziranga Rhinoceros, Kaziranga Tigers, Guwahati to Kaziranga, Kaziranga Safari, Kaziranga National Park Safari, Kaziranga Itinerary, Shillong Kaziranga Tour, Shillong Kaziranga Tawang Tour, Safari Kaziranga, North East India Tours, North East India Travels, Solo Travel North East India, North East India Backpacking
+Kaziranga National Park, Kaziranga Park, Kaziranga National Park Official Site, Kaziranga Tours, Kaziranga Travels, Kaziranga, Kaziranga Hotels, Kaziranga Resorts, Kaziranga Lodges, Kaziranga Elephant Safari, Kaziranga Jeep Safari, Kaziranga Animals, Kaziranga Taxi, Kaziranga Rhinoceros, Kaziranga Tigers, Kaziranga Safari, Kaziranga National Park Safari, Kaziranga Itinerary, Shillong Kaziranga Tour, Shillong Kaziranga Tawang Tour, Safari Kaziranga, North East India Tours, Solo Travel North East India, Assam Wildlife, Assam Wildlife Sanctuary, National Parks Assam

 “Following the Noble Path is like entering a dark room with a light in the hand; the darkness will all be cleared away, and the room will be filled with light.”

 Amazing Arunachal Tourism welcomes you to the Tawang Monastery at Tawang ~ Arunachal Pradesh.

 Tawang Monastery is the largest Buddhist Monastery in India and second largest in the World after the Potala Palace in Lhasa, Tibet.
 It is situated in the valley of the Tawang River, near the small town of the same name in the northwestern part of Arunachal Pradesh, in close proximity to the Tibetan and Bhutanese border.